Pass the Police tests in 2020

-Learn how to pass the Police Initial Recruitment Test with our 200-page comprehensive guide that contains masses of sample test questions for you to practice!
+Learn how to pass the Police Tests with our 250-page comprehensive guide that contains masses of sample test questions for you to practise with!

-- Practise – When preparing for the numerical and verbal reasoning tests, the most effective way to increase your scores is to simply practise plenty of sample questions;
+- Practice – When preparing for the numerical and verbal reasoning tests, the most effective way to increase your scores is to simply practise plenty of sample questions;

 - Use Sample Questions – Within the Police Tests guide we have provided you with a number of sample test questions which will assist you during your preparation for passing the Police Initial Recruitment Test;

 - Speed – Whilst undertaking practice tests, it is important that you work as quickly as possible through each question and see how well you score;

 - Be Thorough – Try to understand each question and read it carefully;

 - Know How to Answer – During the verbal reasoning tests that form part of the Police Officer selection process, you should answer each question as either True, False or Impossible to Say.